Authentication

 CORS

-https://platform.sigilkeys.com).
-Browsers from other origins will get
+Browsers from any other origin get blocked client-side.
+Server-to-server